DylanMeeus/springboot_jwt_blog/_posts/2015-12-14-how-not-to-troubleshoot-bugs-by-impersonating-users.markdown

 ---
 layout: post
 title: "Troubleshooting?
-This is what you shouldn’t do when you impersonate your users"
+This is what you shouldn’t do"
 description: Impersonate users in the wrong way, and you’ll open up security holes in your app
 date: 2015-12-14 12:27
 author: